You are here

 - You are in the best position to judge whether you are too incapacitated to complete an assignment or exam at the designated time.

-- You will only use the STINF for reasons related to your health and then only if your illness is truly incapacitating.
+- You will only use the Incapacitation Form for reasons related to your health and then only if your illness is truly incapacitating.

 This is what you should do:

-- Consult the ACES Web site to view your class schedule to obtain the name and number of the course and the name of the course instructor.
+- Consult the DukeHub website to view your class schedule to obtain the name and number of the course and the name of the course instructor.

-- Submit the STINF to your instructor as soon as possible once you realize that your short-term illness has become incapacitating.
-Instructors expect you to submit the short-term illness form prior to the class in which the graded assignment is due or will occur, if at all possible.
+- Submit the Incapacitation Form to your instructor as soon as possible once you realize that your short-term illness has become incapacitating.
+Instructors expect you to submit the Incapacitation Form prior to the class in which the graded assignment is due or will occur, if at all possible.

-- Within 48 hours of submission of a STINF you must meet with (or otherwise contact) the instructor to discuss how you can be accommodated under the circumstances in accordance with the course policy.
+- Within 48 hours of submission of an Incapacitation Form, you must meet with (or otherwise contact) the instructor to discuss how you can be accommodated under the circumstances in accordance with the course policy.
 Your instructor is under no obligation to accommodate your absence if you fail to meet the 48-hour deadline and can treat it as an unexcused absence or late work.

 - Avoid obtaining any information about a graded exercise that would give you an unfair advantage over other students taking the course.
 Your instructor may want to use the same graded exercise that the rest of the class completed.